smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

     text_block          :`three_dquotes` `br` *`quoted_char` `three_dquotes`
     three_dquotes       :DQUOTE DQUOTE DQUOTE

+.. rubric:: New lines

 New lines in strings are normalized from CR (\u000D) and CRLF (\u000D\u000A) to LF (\u000A).
 This ensures that strings defined in a Smithy model are equivalent across platforms.
 If a literal ``\r`` is desired, it can be added a string value using the Unicode escape ``\u000d``.

+.. rubric:: String equivalence

+The ``node_string_value`` production defines several productions used to define strings, and in order for these productions to work in concert with the :ref:`JSON AST format <json-ast>`, each of these production MUST be treated like equivalent string values when loaded into the :ref:`semantic model <semantic-model>`.

 .. _string-escape-characters: